-As described in Note 8 to the consolidated financial statements, the Company's intangible asset balances were \$817,745 as of January 31, 2024.
-Management conducted an impairment assessment annually as of January 31, 2024.
+As described in Note 8 to the consolidated financial statements, the Company's intangible asset balances were \$695,132 as of January 31, 2025.
+Management conducted an annual impairment assessment as of January 31, 2025.
 Any impairment charges are determined by comparing the fair value of the reporting unit to its carrying value.
 The recoverable amount of a reporting unit has been determined by management based on discounted cash flow projections.
 Management's cash flow projections for the reporting unit included significant judgements and assumptions relating to transaction realization rates, discount rate, future cash flows, and future revenues to be generated from the intangible assets.
-Based on the results of the impairment assessments, no impairments were recorded for January 31, 2024.
+Based on the results of the impairment assessment, no impairment was recorded as of January 31, 2025.

-The principal considerations in our determination that the impairment assessments of intangible assets is a key audit matter are (i) the high degree of judgment and subjectivity in assessing estimates relating to the fair value of the reporting unit.
+The principal considerations in our determination that the impairment assessment of intangible assets is a key audit matter are (i) the high degree of judgement and subjectivity in assessing estimates relating to the fair value of the reporting unit.
 The assessment of fair value is subject to significant judgements by management when developing the estimate; and (ii) the significant audit effort in evaluating management's significant assumptions related to the transaction realization rate, discount rate, future cash flows, and the future revenues to be generated from the intangible assets.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included, among others, (i) testing management's process for developing the fair value estimates of the reporting unit; (ii) evaluating the appropriateness of the underlying discounted cash flow projections; (iii) testing the completeness and accuracy of underlying data used in the projections; and (iv) evaluating the reasonableness of the significant assumptions used by management, including the transaction realization rate, discount rate, future cash flows, and future revenues to be generated from the intangible assets.
-Evaluating management's significant assumptions related to the transaction realization rate, discount rate, future cash flows, and future revenues to be generated from the intangible assets.
-Evaluating management's used by management were reasonable considering (i) the current and past performance of the reporting unit; (ii) the consistency with external market and industry data; (iii) sensitivities over significant inputs and significant assumptions; and (iv) whether these significant assumptions were consistent with evidence obtained in other areas of the audit, as applicable.
+Evaluating management's significant assumptions related to the transaction realization rate, discount rate, future cash flows, and future revenues to be generated from the intangible assets involved evaluating whether the significant assumptions used by management were reasonable considering (i) the current and past performance of the reporting unit; (ii) the consistency with external market and industry data; (iii) sensitivities over significant inputs and significant assumptions; and (iv) whether these significant assumptions were consistent with evidence obtained in other areas of the audit, as applicable.